ilkeratik/university-automation-desktop-app-with-javafx/README.md

 # This is a University Automation program that written in Java and JavaFx.
 ##  Maven is used to build and manage dependencies.
-It's tested on Linux and Windwows with jdk version of 16.
+It's tested on Linux and Windows with jdk version of 16.
 See pom.xml for details.
 - The java/com/Student folder includes only student related classes and the java/com/Teacher folder has the same manner.
 - FXML files and images is in the resources folder.